alphagov/govuk-developer-docs/source/manual/get-started.html.md

     mac$ ssh-keygen -t rsa -b 4096 -C "your_email@example.com" -f ~/.ssh/alphagov

+Import the SSH key into your keychain.

+    mac$ /usr/bin/ssh-add -K ~/.ssh/alphagov

 Now create a user manifest in `~/govuk/govuk-puppet/modules/users/manifests` with your username and the public key you just created.
 Your username should use the `firstnamelastname` format.

 Add the name of your manifest (your username) into the list of `users::usernames` in [`hieradata/integration.yaml`][integration-hiera].